AdamCraven/AdamCraven.github.io/_posts/2015-07-27-increasing-performance-on-large-angular-apps.markdown

 <figure>
     <img src="{{ site.url }}/images/fng-directives/scope-tree.gif" alt="Scope tree">
     <figcaption>Angular's scope tree.
-A root scope digest visits every child scope, checks its watchers and see if any data has been modified.</figcaption>
+A root scope digest visits every child scope, checks its watchers and sees if any data has been modified.</figcaption>
 </figure>

 > Triggers of a root scope digest: